phoityne/ghci-dap/README.md

 # Limitation
 Currently this project is an __experimental__ design and implementation.

+* Supported ghc-8.6, ghc-8.4
-* Dev and checked on windows10 ghc-8.4
+* Dev and checked on windows10